gpropf/clarity/README.md

 ### An Interface is a Graph ###

-Mathematically, due to the fact that nodes can be connected together and that updating one node can trigger others to update, we can regard any Clarity GUI as a graph.
+Nodes can be connected together using data links and updating one node can trigger others to update through these links.
+We can thus regard any Clarity app mathematically as a graph.
 I've attempted to take into account the differences between cyclic and acyclic graphs in the various update methods but this is limited right now to marking nodes with a boolean "clean/dirty" flag so that data will not bounce between nodes and create infinite loops.
 A future direction here would be to have page validation methods that would produce warnings or errors due to the presence of graph cycles or conflicting update rules.

 ### Events ###